 One of Gias babies, who is a wonderful boy!!!
 Gia was rescued from a terrible situation where all the rabbits were being raised for meat, in very inhumane conditions and they were suffering terribly.
 Gia came to us when her babies were 2 days old.

 Olivia is one of Viennas baby that came to us only days old.
 Vienna was removed from a backyard breeder where she was being raised for meat and kept in horrific conditions.
-We are seeking an URGENT foster home for her.
 She is a friendly and curious bunny.
+More to come when we get to know her better.

 DJ is one of Gia’s babies.
 Gis came to us as part of the “103” rescue after she was removed from a place where all the rabbits were being bred for mea tand they were kept in such horrible conditions that it was illegal.